Adeel-AA/Huddle/README.md

 Huddle is an exciting puzzle and strategy game where, as a shepherd, you must herd rebellious sheep into a pen whilst overcoming obstacles, losing as few sheep as possible along the way!

+Warehouse theme added.

 Additional themes to be implemented.

-Warehouse theme added.
+.gitignore is now properly implemented, when the project is executed the auto-generated files such as .meta and temp from Unity and C# are successfully ignored.

 ## Code Example